 ![]() |

-10) These two variations of "On Her Majesty's Secret Service" published by Signet in the 1960's differ in three ways.
+10) These two variations of Ian Fleming's "On Her Majesty's Secret Service" published by Signet in the 1960's differ in three ways.
 The first is in the gold stars; the cover on the left has text in its gold star while the cover on the right does not.
 The second is the "007" displayed in the top left hand corner of the cover on the right which is absent on the cover on the left.
 Finally, the Signet logo also changes position from top left to top right on the covers.

 ![]() |